List of The League of Gentlemen characters: Les McQueen

 In the live version of the show, he is introduced as just having had a major resurgence in his career, with a big record contract and a promising solo career.
 When he walks on stage he dances to the music before approaching the microphone and is fatally electrocuted.
 This is followed up in the second live tour, whereby he is waiting to audition for the "Commu-nativity".
-He talks about his career to a hooded teenager next to him—who turns out to be the Grim Reaper, waiting to lead the deceased Les McQueen to his afterlife.
+He talks about his career to a hooded teenager next to him, who turns out to be the Grim Reaper, waiting to lead the deceased McQueen to his afterlife.

 Les returns in the 2017 specials where he now runs a moderately successful and steady floor polishing business.
 He is shown at the house of Slim Tim (Shearsmith), a DJ and music producer who lives a wealthy lifestyle due to his success in the rave scene of the 1990s.
-He discovers that Les is actually famous in the fictional country of Herzlovakia and that the country's fans would welcome his return to the scene.
+He discovers that Les is actually famous in the (fictional) country of Herzlovakia and that the country's fans would welcome his return to the scene.
 After Tim offers to relaunch his career, Les, at first shocked and delighted at this discovery, eventually decides to decline the offer as his job is now dependable and he appears to have genuinely moved on from the past.
 However, in the final scenes, he is shown in full 1970s glam costume at the train station, having decided to pursue his dream and heading to Herzlovakia, thus giving one of the few League characters a genuine happy ending.